Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Introduction. An overview of the results.

 and prove some of its basic properties.
 The definition and proofs are very similar to the definition and proofs in scalar valued case, only we have to apply the properties of vector valued random spectral measures.

 There is one point where we have a weaker estimate than in the scalar valued case.
 We can give an upper bound on the second moment of a multiple Wiener--It\^o integral with the help of the $L_2$ norm of the kernel function of this integral in the way as it is formulated in formula~(\ref{5.6}), but we can state here only an inequality and not an equality.
 The behaviour of Wiener--It\^o integrals with respect to a scalar valued random spectral measure is different.
 If we integrate in this case a symmetric function, and we may restrict our attention to such integrals, then we have equality in the corresponding relation.
 This weaker form of the estimate~(\ref{5.6}) has the consequence that in certain problems we can get only weaker results for Wiener--It\^o integrals with respect to the coordinates of a vector valued random spectral measure than for Wiener--It\^o integrals with respect to scalar valued random spectral measures.
-But as it turns out we can work well with multiple Wiener--It\^o integrals with respect to the coordinates of a vector valued spectral measure.
+But this will cause no serious problem in our study about multiple Wiener--It\^o integrals with respect to vector valued random spectral measures.

-The multiple Wiener--It\^o integrals were introduced in order to express a large class of random variables with their help.
+Multiple Wiener--It\^o integrals were introduced in order to express a large class of random variables with their help.
 More precisely, we are interested in the following problem.
 Let us have a vector valued Gaussian stationary random field $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$.
 Their elements can be expressed as the Fourier transforms of a vector valued random spectral measure $Z_G=(Z_{G,1},\dots,Z_{G,d})$.
 Let us consider the real Hilbert space ${\cal H}$ defined in the second paragraph of Section~5 with the help of this vector valued stationary Gaussian random field.
 We would like to express the elements of this Hilbert space in the form of a sum of multiple Wiener--It\^o integrals with respect to the coordinates of the vector valued spectral measure~$Z_G$.
+This problem together with the study of a theory useful in the investigation of limit theorems for non-linear functionals of vector valued stationary Gaussian random fields will be the subject of the second part of this work~\cite{11}.
+But to carry out this program we still need the proof of an important result about multiple Wiener--It\^o integrals discussed in Section~6 of this work.